eguyd/didactic-adventure/README.md

 # didactic-adventure
-Kid Walk Assist is an IoT add-don designed to assist toddlers with ambulatory issues as a result of a neurological disorder or trauma during gestation in gaining mobility.
-Data such as distance traveled, weight bearing. etc. are captured and plotted overtime to strengthen OT and or PT.  .
+Kid Walk Assist is an IoT add-don designed to assist toddlers with ambulatory issues as a result of a neurological disorder or trauma during gestation.
+Mobility analysis is performed with gathered data to include but not limited to distance traveled and weight bearing.
+Captured data from usage is plotted and further analyzed to strengthen OT and/or PT patient recommendations.